makrai/notes/poliak18-hypot-only-baselines-in-infer-starsem.md

 # 5 Datasets

 * ten NLI datasets and
-  categorize[d] into three distinct groups based [how] they were constructed
+  categorized into three distinct groups based how they were constructed

 ## Human elicited